javascript-tutorial/en.javascript.info/5-regular-expressions/09-regexp-groups/article.md

 The call to [String#match](mdn:js/String/match) returns groups only if the regexp has no `pattern:/.../g` flag.

-If we need all matches with their groups then we can use [RegExp#exec](mdn:js/RegExp/exec) method as described in <info:regexp-methods>:
+If we need all matches with their groups then we can use `.matchAll` or `regexp.exec` as described in <info:regexp-methods>:

 ```js run
 let str = '<h1>Hello, world!</h1>';